jhausserlab/HiFiAlignmentTool/README.md

 - **structure.png**
 - ./aligned/**empty.txt**

-**WARNING:** If you are running a new set of czi, it is important that the conditions previously mentioned are met (meaning: reassembled folder is empty, aligned folder is empty,  czi folder has only the czis you want to process, channel_name.csv has the correct layout).
-Else "old" files will be read with the new ones.

 To run main.py you need to run at least the 2 arguments "source" and "destination" (with the example of the structure in the image, which is what you downloaded):
 ```
 python3 main.py ./czi ./reassembled
 ```
-main.py has also 8 optional arguments:
+main.py has also optional arguments:
-1. -y, --yes --> runs the code without asking questions before reassembling and before registration
+1. -y, --yes --> runs the code without asking questions before reassembling and before registration.
-2. --reference CHAN --> in place of chan put the channel you want to align with (DAPI by default)
+2. --reference CHAN --> in the place of CHAN put the channel you want to align with (DAPI by default).
-3. --resolution XX --> the resolution of input images in um/pixel which will be added in the metadata(0.325 um by default)
+3. --resolution XX --> in the place of XX the resolution of input images in um/pixel which will be added in the metadata (0.325 um by default).
-4. --disable-reassemble --> if you want to skip the reassembling
+4. --disable-reassemble --> if you want to skip the reassembling.
-5. --disable-registration --> if you want to skip the image registeration
+5. --disable-registration --> if you want to skip the image registeration.
 6. --downscale --> if you want to reduce the resolution of your image (default is 0.33) if your image is too large for processing.
-CAREFUL: if you put 0.20 for example that means that the image will be 20% of the full resolution thus for a 1000x1000 pixel image you will have a 200x200 pixel output image
+7. --factor 0.XX --> the downscale factor you want between 0 and 1 ( the argument --downscale is required else it is full resolution that is done).
+CAREFUL: if you put 0.20 for example that means that the image will be 20% of the full resolution thus for a 1000x1000 pixel image you will have a 200x200 pixel output image.
-7. --factor 0.XX --> the downscale factor you want between 0 and 1 ( the argument --downscale is required else it is full resolution that is done)
-8. --nofinalimage --> if you do not want to save the final image (containing all the channels without the reference channel except for the one used as reference for registration)
+8. --nofinalimage --> if you do not want to save the final image (containing all the channels without the reference channel except for the one used as reference for registration).
+9. --background filename --> if you have a czi file that contains the channels with no markers (to do background subtraction).
+You can put it in the czi folder and the code will remove the background in the final image output. (if no argument provided, it will not do any background subtraction).
+10. --backgroundMult XX --> if you want to remove the background multiplied by a certain factor XX (1 by default).
+11. --fullname --> if you want the full name of the channels (e.g marker | channel | filename).
+By default it gives just the marker name.

-if you want more information on the arguments run
+if you want to know what are the arguments via the terminal, type:
 ```
 python3 main.py --help
 ```